SondosAzz/frontend-nanodegree-feedreader/README.md

-#Feed Reader Testing Project
+# Feed Reader Testing Project

-###Testing the Feed Reader app using Javascript testing framework Jasmine.
+### Testing the Feed Reader app using Javascript testing framework Jasmine.

-## TO run this project you need to :
+### To run this project you need to :
 1. Click on the green *clone or download* button.
 2. open the project folder
 3. Open index.html in your browser.